Home ยป Homemaking ยป Cleaning ยป Carpet ยป How to Clean a Red Stain Out of Carpet Fibers

 4. Pick a Cleaning Mixture

 An important next step is choosing a cleaning mixture.
 The good-old dish soap should do the trick in most cases.
-In fact, some people even believe it could beat commercial options.
+In fact, some people even believe it couldย beat commercial options.
+Should you choose to use anything store-bought, I recommend you buy eco-friendly cleaning products as they’re gentler on carpets.

 Vinegar and Dish Soap Solution